10 Best Leathers for Boots & Shoes

 Oil Tanned Leather

-You may have also heard of oil tanning, which is a kind of chrome tanning.
-For this process, certain oils (like white mineral oil) are added to further enhance the leather’s water resistance.
-Because it’s such a moist leather, it’s hardy and requires less conditioning than other chrome tanned leathers.
-Red Wing Heritage is known for its wide range of oil tanned leathers.
+You may have also heard of oil tanning, but that’s just a kind of chrome tanning.
+For this process, certain oils (like white mineral oil) are added to further enhance the leather’s water resistance and durability.

 Combination Tanned Leather

-As the name suggests, combination tanning uses both vegetable matter and chromium salts to tan the leather.
-Usually the early stages utilizes chrome tanning, shortening production time, then it’s re-tanned using vegetable tanning to add its desirable traits.
-A combination tanned leather is first on the list below.
+But with combination-tanned leather, usually, the early stages utilize chrome tanning, shortening production time, then it’s re-tanned using vegetable tanning to add some of its desirable traits.
+A combination-tanned leather is first on the list below.

 [Related: The 10 Best Tanneries on Earth]